Arsh199965/Crop-Recommendation-System/README.md

 ## 🌱 Overview

 The **Crop Recommendation System** is a machine learning-based web application that suggests the best crop to cultivate based on various environmental factors.
-This project leverages **Random Forest, Decision Tree, and XGBoost** models to provide accurate crop recommendations.
+This project leverages **Random Forest Classifier** models to provide accurate crop recommendations.
 The frontend is built with **React.js**, while the backend is powered by **Flask**.

 ## 🚀 Features